skrehad/skrehad/README.md

 ![Web Developer](https://i.ibb.co.com/dc3Kh4D/1690748279747.jpg)

 # 💫 About Me:
-As a MERN stack developer, I am passionate about crafting innovative and efficient web applications.
-With a strong foundation in JavaScript, I thrive on building dynamic and responsive user interfaces using React.js.
-My expertise in Node.js allows me to create robust server-side applications and RESTful APIs, ensuring seamless communication between the front and back end.
-Additionally, I am well-versed in MongoDB, enabling me to design and manage databases that cater to the specific needs of each project.
+I'm a passionate Full Stack Developer from Dhaka, Bangladesh📍, skilled in building robust and dynamic web applications using the MERN stack and modern frameworks like Next.js.
+I have hands-on experience with both NoSQL (MongoDB, Mongoose) and SQL databases using tools like Prisma ORM.
+I'm driven by curiosity and always eager to turn ideas into scalable and efficient solutions with a focus on performance and clean code.
 Continuously staying updated with the latest technologies, I am committed to delivering top-notch solutions that enhance user experiences and drive business growth.

 ## 🌐 Socials: